jahleeljackson/essays/README.md

 ## A Perfect ML System

 This essay is actually being done in service of a project I'm working on.
-It has been my most challenging project to this point (I've hard to restart several times).
-The essense of the project is a CLI tool for the workflow orchestration of XGBoost projects.
+It has been my most challenging project to this point (I've had to restart several times).
+The essence of the project is a CLI tool for the workflow orchestration of XGBoost projects.
 I've selected this as my next project for several reasons:

 1. I've never created an application interfaced with through the command line, yet I always use CLI tools.